 My favourite name is Julia Georgina.
 Julia is such a beautiful name and it may have come from her older cousin Julia Harman, daughter of James.
 Selina Victoria is another of my favourite names.
 Louisa Mulberry takes her second name from her paternal grandmother, Sarah Mulberry and John Joseph Stanley was named after his grandfathers, Joseph Harman and John Poynton.
 I have absolutely no idea where the name Golder Alberta Arlettie may have come from!

-In 1843, Ensay Station consisted of 38,400 acres.
+In 1843, Ensay Station comprised 38,400 acres.
 An article from the Bairnsdale Advertiser and Tambo and Omeo Chronicle in 1917 cites the total acreage at Ensay Station at that time as 11,000 acres.
-Over time land was sold off to the likes of Walter Harman.
+Over time, land was sold off to the likes of Walter Harman.